inspec/inspec/docs-chef-io/content/inspec/resources/cassandradb_conf.md

 ## Requirements

-- Value for environment variable `CASSANDRA_HOME` should be set in the system.
+- The value of the `CASSANDRA_HOME` environment variable must be set in the system.

 ## Syntax